geoff-project/coi-utils/docs/guide/lsa_utils.rst

 any one of them fails, the trim is rolled back and changes are applied at all.
 Furthermore, the entire trim occupies only one entry in the trim history.

-See also the section on :ref:`guide/lsa_utils:Relative Trims`.
+See also the sections on :ref:`guide/lsa_utils:Relative Trims` and :ref:`guide/lsa_utils:Transient Trims`.

 Trimming a Single Function
 --------------------------